*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Getting around – If you want to travel long-distance between cities, various budget airlines, like Vueling and Ryanair run cheap deals.
 It can be as low as €50 one way.
 The train is also quite cheap unless you’re taking an AVE, the high-speed train.
 The national railroad company is RENFE.

 How to travel in Spain depends on your destinations.
 Between major cities like Madrid, Barcelona, and Bilbao, it’s best to take an airplane.
-Here are some example of flight times:
+Here are some examples of flight times:

 Madrid to Barcelona – 1 hour 20 minutes